- What We Do

 We are providing more effective food assistance:

-- Our in-kind food products are being revamped to be more nutritious and better serve the needs of vulnerable populations around the world.
+- Building on the latest in nutrition science, our in-kind food products are being reformulated and new products are being added to better meet the nutritional needs of vulnerable populations around the world.

 - USAID has adopted a state-of-the-art supply-chain management system that allows us to preposition food strategically, significantly reducing the amount of time it takes to reach people in need.